-Standards may be removed from the calibration curve for 1 or more elements if there are outliers, provided that the calibration curve for that analyte satisfies the above requirements.
-A standard is considered an outlier for an analyte if any of the following conditions occur:
+Standards may be removed from the calibration curve for 1 or more elements in accordance with "Calibration Requirements for Routine Inorganic and Organic Chemistry Analyses" (DEHS-014-01) the resulting calibration curve for that analyte satisfies the above requirements.
+A standard may be removed from the calibration curve for one or more elements if it is the lowest or highest concentration calibration standard and one of the following conditions occurs:

-- 1. The measured concentration is more than ± 10 % different from the prepared concentration; - 2.
-Inclusion of the standard causes the correlation coefficient to be < 0.998; or - 3.
-The standard is the highest calibration standard for that analyte, inclusion of that standard skews the slope so that lower concentration standards are more than 10 % different from the prepared value. - 11.3.5 Establish outlier criteria based on the RSD of the calibration standards after sufficient data has been collected to perform a statistical evaluation.
+- 1. The measured concentration is more than ± 10 % different from the prepared concentration. - 2.
+Inclusion of the standard causes the correlation coefficient to be < 0.998. - 3.
+The standard is the highest calibration standard for that analyte, inclusion of that standard skews the slope so that lower concentration standards are more than 10 % different from the prepared value. - 4.
+Any other reason as described in DEHS-014.